netcreateorg/lessons/_items/ModernAncient.md

 title: Modern Connections to Historical Sources
 author: "Net.Create Team"
 format: "History"
-shortdesc: "Do you want your students to make connections between historical events and the modern day?
-Do you want them to see themselves and their community represented in, influenced by, and contrasted against history?"
+shortdesc: "Do you want your students to see themselves and their community represented in, influenced by, and contrasted against history?"
-categories: [ external references, vetting sources ]
+categories: [ external references, vetting sources, text-to-self ]
 tags: [  ]
 ---